 “The coaches on the other hand commented that the previous report showed an average score of the Success Factors, whereas, the Neural Net provides a report that is personalized and which guides the end-user to focus on areas of strength as well as developmental strengths.
 Overall, it’s insightful data for dialogue.”

-Michele Royan, a coach who runs her own consulting company, Integrity Partners in Arizona, U.S.A. agrees that the distinguishing factor is the ability to personalize the results.
-She says it furthers the practical nature of the other coaching methods.
+Michele Royan, a coach who runs her own consulting company, Integrity Partners in Arizona, U.S.A. agrees that one of the distinguishing factors of the Neural Net is the ability to personalize the results.
+She says it furthers the practical nature of her other coaching methods.

-For clients who want something to refer back to after the coaching session, the Neural Network provides a handy guide.
-She reflects,
+For clients who want something to refer back to after the coaching session, the Neural Network provides a handy guide:

 Latest posts by Rachel Goodman (see all)